Solution0/Aesthetic-Programming/Mini_ex2/README.md

 The game is best described as a cartoon nightmare filled with religous and obscene characters and scenery.
 While some people is triggered and disgusted, others see the beauty in the indepth rogue-like gameplay and imaginative drawings.
 The game is also filled with popculture references that go deep into things as: memes, movies, series, famous people and other games.
 For me this is fun, not just well planned jokes but also references, wordplay and challenges.
 A kind of 'geeky' fun.

 ## Approach
 This time around I wanted to make the foundation for something bigger.
 The project is a game which require a lot of interactivity and some aspect of variables in gameplay.
 I have some experience in this kind of game development.
-I have been a game tester on Inside(Playdead), Trailmakers(Flashbulb games) and Project Knoxville(Press Play) as well as both ingaged in and supervised gamedevelopement on a camp for three years.
+I have been a game tester on Inside(Playdead), Trailmakers(Flashbulb games) and Project Knoxville(Press Play) as well as both ingaged in and supervised gamedevelopment on a camp for three years.

 As this was not an original game, but a replica of another, I wanted to focus on others things important for this kind of game developemnt.
 In the code it meant that **descriptions** and **structure** was a necessity.
 Recesses and folding gave me the structure, space and overview that i needed.
 Having the ability to hide descriptions and valid code boosted the efficiency and made for less scrolling and more code on the screen at the same time.